qfois/IoCs/README.md

-# IoCs
+# IoCs and Tools
-Indicators of compromise from VMware TAU's published reports.
+This repository contains Indicators of compromise and Tools from VMware TAU's published reports.